AlexRogalskiy/corda5-cordapp-template-java/README.md

 For this app, the logins are:
 * PartyA - Login: angelenos, password: password
 * PartyB - Login: londoner, password: password
+* PartyC - Login: mumbaikar, password: password

-NOTE: This information is in the c5cordapp-template.yaml file.
+**NOTE: This information is in the node-config.yaml file.**

 Lets test if you have successfully logged in by go to the RegistedFlows
 ![img.png](registeredflows.png)